rayhog/aviator-jekyll-template/_documentation/overview.md

   #### How to use this documentation
   <br>
-  The objective of this API documentation is to enable you use Technopedia version 6 API and Technopedia query language (TQL) to retrieve data from the Technopedia database.
+  The objective of this API documentation is to enable you use the API and Technopedia query language (TQL) to retrieve data from the Technopedia database.
   The first section of this documentation is about getting started with the API and creating queries by using TQL.
   The API section references several nodes in Technopedia and provides mulitiple examples about retrieving data.